Wildlife

 Western Shovel-nosed Snake, Chionactis occipitalis.
 Photo: U.S. Department of Energy / Wikimedia Commons, Public domain.

-The Western Shovel-nosed Snake (Chionactis occipitalis) is a nonvenomous small desert sand snake.
-In Arizona, it is found in the low deserts of western and south-central Arizona.
-Adults are small, reaching up to 369 mm (about 15 inches) in total length.
+Western Shovel-nosed Snake (Chionactis occipitalis) is a small sand snake of the low western and south-central deserts.
+Adults reach up to 369 mm (about 15 inches).

-For field ID, look for cream or light yellow background with more than 20 dark brown to black bands; black mask across the eyes; cream or light yellow snout; smooth, shiny scales.
-Typical habitat includes sandy washes, dunes, desert flats, gentle bajadas, Lower Colorado River Sonoran desert scrub, and Mohave desert scrub.
+Look for a cream or light yellow body with more than 20 dark brown to black bands, a black mask across the eyes, a pale snout, and smooth shiny scales.
+Sandy washes, dunes, desert flats, gentle bajadas, Lower Colorado River Sonoran desert scrub, and Mohave desert scrub all fit.

 Key detailWhat to look for